12 Life Categories for Bipolar Consciousness

 Okay, maybe I’ve gone too far for those who prefer to think of Bipolar as a cosmic defect.
 I prefer to ponder the positives and the potential and the possibilities.
 It feels like there is enormous potential stored up in a group of people that don’t know what to do with it all.
 At least I speak for myself.

 I could go on and on but instead, I’ll share a great book that I’m reading that reminds me of us.
 It’s called Swarm Intelligence by James Haywood Rolling Jr. and it’s definitely worth a read.
-It’s not about people with Bipolar Consciousness but so often when I read, I feel like I’m reading about the way my brain works when I’m near or at my best.
-That gives me hope that my brain is on to something.
+It’s not about people with Bipolar Consciousness but so often when I read, I feel like I’m reading about the way my brain works when I’m near or at my best, call it hypomanic, crazy, high or whatever you will.
+When I read about peak experiences, flow states, quantum jumping, stealing fire etc and realize my brain is doing the same thing as described in these super states, I have hope that my brain is on to something and one day it’ll figure out how to go that far and come back in one piece.
+To me, it’s only a matter of time before the link is made.
+Having a Bipolar brain is like building a rocket and launching off into space without programming a landing sequence and installing the landing gear.
 And then I wonder why it all comes crashing down.
 I have many hypotheses about the crash that I won’t go into now.
 I will say that I feel that one reason we crash is because we aren’t cross pollinating information.
 Having access to new information demands that we do something with it and not keep it to ourselves.
-We haven’t figured out how to do this without being misunderstood and locked in a psych ward.
+We haven’t figured out how to do that without being misunderstood and locked in a psych ward.
 Again, I feel we are pieces of the puzzles that will figure that part out together too.

 Part of being Bipolar is that we can creatively outthink almost anyone when we have access to higher energy brain states of consciousness.
 It’s called ‘divergent thinking’ and ‘lateral thinking’.
 Since that is one of our new strengths, why would we spend our time and energy regurgitating what we were told to believe about ourselves in our vulnerable states?
 Let’s leave that to the billion dollar industries that have us as customers and get on with what we can do.
 There are thousands of websites out there repeating all that stuff.
 Of course there is a place for understanding the mental illness paradigm, and utilizing the bits that we say are helpful and when, but let’s use our brain to try to figure out what our brains are trying to do.
 We’ve seen what’s happening.
 Perhaps our brains aren’t the problems.
 Our brains can solve problems.